facebook/react/docs/docs/05-reusable-components.md

 ### No Autobinding

 Methods follow the same semantics as regular ES6 classes, meaning that they don't automatically bind `this` to the instance.
-You'll have to explicitly use `.bind(this)` or [arrow](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) `=>` functions.
+You'll have to explicitly use `.bind(this)` or [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) `=>`.

 ### No Mixins